-SMC operations were barely audible during the day and audible during the evening and night-time period of the operator attended noise surveys at this location.
-SMC operations generated Laeq(15minute) contributions of <25 dBA during the day, 31 dBA during the evening and 26 dBA during the night.
-During the night-time period the SMC operations generated Lamax noise levels of up to 35 dBA.
+SMC operations were briefly audible during the day, audible during the evening and inaudible during the night-time operator attended noise surveys at this location.
+SMC operations generated an LAeq(15minute) noise contribution of less than 25 dBA during the day and 29 dBA during the evening.